thegetty/quire-docs/content/docs-v1/site-deploy.md

 3. In your command-line shell, make sure you are in your project folder and run `git checkout -b gh-deploy`, which creates a new temporary branch called `gh-deploy` to work in.
 This command will automatically switch you to that branch.

 4. Next run `quire build`.
+Check to make sure there are no errors mentioned in the Terminal before proceeding.

 5. In your text editor, open the `_site` directory and add an empty file called `.nojekyll`, which lets GitHub know the site you're publishing [isn't a Jekyll site](https://github.blog/2009-12-29-bypassing-jekyll-on-github-pages/).

 6. Back in your command-line shell run `git add -f _site && git commit -m "Github pages deploy"`.
 This will add the contents of the `_site` directory to your project's git history so that it can be pushed to GitHub.

-7. If this is your first deploy, skip this step: if you have previously deployed the project to GitHub Pages, delete that old version by running `git push origin --delete gh-pages`.
+7. *If this is your first deploy, skip this step.* If you have previously deployed the project to GitHub Pages, delete that old version by running `git push origin --delete gh-pages`.

 8. Run `git subtree push --prefix _site origin gh-pages` to push the committed `_site` files to a new `gh-pages` branch of your repo on GitHub.

-    If prompted to sign in, do so with your GitHub username and password unless.
+    If prompted to sign in, do so with your GitHub username and password.
 If you have two-factor authentication enabled, you'll use a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) in place of a password.
 Remember, you will not be able to see your username or password as you type them.
 Hit enter once you are done typing to advance.

 9. In your command-line shell, run `git checkout main && git branch -D gh-deploy` to delete the temporary deploy branch and to switch back to your `main` branch.
 If you were publishing from a branch other than `main`, use than name in here instead, like `git checkout YOUR-BRANCH-NAME && git branch -D gh-deploy`.